YiqunnMaa/Heat_NO2/README.md

-Spatial heterogeneity in synergistic effects of extreme heat and NO2 exposures on cardiorespiratory hospitalizations in California
-Yiqun Ma, Chen Chen, Rosana Aguilera, Alexander Gershunov, Michael Jerrett, Rachel Connolly, Miriam E. Marlier, Tarik Benmarhnia
+R code for the manuscript entitled "Spatial heterogeneity in synergistic effects of extreme heat and NO2 exposures on cardiorespiratory hospitalizations in California", by Yiqun Ma, Chen Chen, Rosana Aguilera, Alexander Gershunov, Michael Jerrett, Rachel Connolly, Miriam E. Marlier, and Tarik Benmarhnia